About Marc Abrahams

 Marc Abrahams writes about research that makes people LAUGH, then THINK.

-He is Editor and Co-Founder of both print and electronic editions of the magazine Annals of Improbable Research (A.I.R.), the author of the new book This is Improbable Too (published March 2014 in the UK, August 2014 in the US), and of the earlier book This Is Improbable, and the other new book, The Ig Nobel Cookbook, volume 1 (co-authored with Corky White and Gus Rancatore).
+He is Editor and Co-Founder of both print and electronic editions of the magazine Annals of Improbable Research (A.I.R.), the author of the new book This is Improbable Too and of the earlier book This Is Improbable, and the other new book, The Ig Nobel Cookbook, volume 1 (co-authored with Corky White and Gus Rancatore).
 He is a regular columnist for The Guardian newspaper and blogger for the Boston Globe's BetaBoston.com, and he is the man behind www.improbable.com.

 The Washington Post called Marc "the nation's guru of academic grunge."
 The Journal of the American Medical Association called him "the Puck of Science."
 He has been called many other things.

 Marc speaks regularly at meetings, conferences, conventions, and other gatherings, and presents an annual Improbable Research tour of the UK, Denmark, and elsewhere each spring.
 He presents a special show every year at the Annual Meeting of the American Association for the Advancement of Science (AAAS).

 In addition to editing the magazine, Marc writes a monthly newsletter called mini-AIR and a daily blog.
 He also writes columns for other magazines, and has written the librettos for nineteen science mini-operas that premiered as part of the Ig Nobel Prize ceremonies.